Los Feliz, Los Angeles

-Los Feliz (/loʊs ˈfiːlɪs/; Spanish for "The Féliz (family)", /es-419/) is a hillside neighborhood in the greater Hollywood area of Los Angeles, California, abutting Hollywood and encompassing part of the Santa Monica Mountains.
+Los Feliz (/loʊs ˈfiːlɪs/; Spanish for "The Feliz (family)", /es-419/) is an American hillside neighborhood in the greater Hollywood area of Los Angeles, California, abutting Hollywood and encompassing part of the Santa Monica Mountains.
 The neighborhood is named after the Feliz family of Californios who had owned the area since 1795, when José Vicente Féliz was granted Rancho Los Feliz.

 History

 The Rancho Los Feliz Adobe, built in 1853 by María Ygnacia Verdugo de Feliz, is the oldest building in Los Feliz.

 Indigenous era

 Prior to the arrival of Spanish settlers along the Los Angeles River, the region was inhabited exclusively by Native American groups.
 It is estimated that these communities lived in the area for thousands of years before European contact.

 Spanish and Mexican eras

 When Gaspar de Portolà traveled through the vicinity in 1769, his expedition encountered members of this village.

 The 6647 acre Rancho Los Feliz, one of the first land grants in California, was granted to Corporal José Vicente Feliz.
 An old adobe house built in the 1830s by his heirs still stands on Crystal Springs Drive in Griffith Park.
 Other sections of the rancho were developed and became the communities of Los Feliz and Silver Lake.